 What is life story work and why is it important?

 What happens when my child reaches 18?

 If you are interested in adopting or fostering a child or group of children, you will need to find an agency and read some more information on adoption or fostering.
 It may be that Be My Parent can help you find a match – have a read about our service and look through some short profiles of children who need adopting or fostering.
-You may then wish to go on to register and subscribe to read all the online profiles in full and to make enquiries.
+You may then wish to go on to subscribe to read all the online profiles in full and to make enquiries.

 If you feel that adoption or fostering is not right for you at this stage, there are other ways you can help.
 You might want to consider: